No man's land: places where time stands still

 Ilha da Queimada Grande, Brazil

-At first glance, this island off the coast of Brazil seems like the perfect escape with its crystal blue waters, lush vegetation and rocky expanse.
+At first glance, this island off the coast of Brazil seems like the perfect escape, with its crystal blue waters, lush vegetation and rocky ridges.
 However, there is a reason it's a no man's land...

 Ilha da Queimada Grande, Brazil

-Aptly nicknamed 'Snake Island', the Ilha da Queimada Grande is home to around 4,000 venomous vipers – that amounts to approximately one snake per 10 square feet (1sqm).
-The bite of the golden lancehead (or Bothrops insularis), that can only be found here, is deadly.
-The Brazilian government has therefore banned visitors from the island.
-Only the navy is allowed to access it.
+Aptly nicknamed 'Snake Island', Ilha da Queimada Grande is home to around 4,000 venomous vipers.
+That equals approximately one snake per 10 square feet (1sqm).
+The bite of the golden lancehead (or Bothrops insularis), a species only found here, is deadly.

 Western Sahara